 - Keep a diary of when, where and with whom you smoke.
 This can

-smoke – so you can plan ways of avoiding them or dealing with
+smoke.
+You can then plan ways of avoiding these situations or

-- While you are cutting down, you can work out ways of coping
+- While you are cutting down, you can work out how to cope

 - You can use NRT to help you do this (see above).

 OK, I stop smoking – what about my mental

 You may well feel less depressed.
 A few people

 do feel more depressed when they stop smoking, so:

 - Keep in regular contact with your doctor and